Skip to navigation Skip to content Skip to subnav

 • § 2846.
 Advancement grants

-(a) The Corporation may establish an advancement grant program for residents pursuing nondegree education and training opportunities who do not meet the definition of student in subdivision 2822(3) of this title, and who may not meet the requirements of this subchapter.
+(a) The Corporation may establish an advancement grant program for residents pursuing nondegree education and training opportunities who do not meet the definition of student in subdivision 2822(3) of this title and who may not meet the requirements of this subchapter.

 (b) Advancement grants may be used at institutions that are not approved postsecondary education institutions.

 (c) The Corporation may adopt rules or establish policies, procedures, standards, and forms for advancement grants, including the requirements for applying for and using the grants and the eligibility requirements for the institutions where the grants may be used.
-(Added 2003, No. 86 (Adj.
-Sess.), § 15; amended 2019, No. 80, § 4.)
+Such rules shall be consistent with subsection (d) of this section.

-• Subchapter 004: Honor Scholarships
+• Subchapter 004: HONOR SCHOLARSHIPS

 • § 2851.
 Establishment